-Extinction of species can be traced back to times wherein ‘man’ was not even in the picture, with several species giving in to drastic changes brought about by the end of the ice age, while others falling prey to catastrophic events such as a meteor collision.
-Things did change after Homo sapiens came into picture though, and changed for the worse.
-A look at the list of recently extinct animals, and you will notice that most of the species in this list have had to bear the brunt of human activities – such as hunting for food, poaching for their body parts which have a huge demand in the international market, deforestation which results in loss of habitat, etc. Irrespective of whether it was human onslaught or nature’s fury, the fact is that we have lost some of the most amazing animals over the course of time.
+Extinction of species can be traced back to times when 'man' was not even in the picture.
+Some species gave in to drastic changes brought about by the end of the ice age; others fell prey to catastrophic events such as a meteor collision.
+Things did change after Homo sapiens arrived, though, and changed for the worse.
+A look at the list of recently extinct animals shows that most species bore the brunt of human activities: hunting for food, poaching for body parts with huge demand in international markets, and deforestation that destroyed habitats.
+Whether it was human onslaught or nature's fury, we have lost some of the most amazing animals over the course of time.

 10 Most Amazing Extinct Animals

-Right from various species of dinosaurs – which became extinct somewhere around 65 million years ago, to species like the Passenger pigeon, Golden toad, Baiji river dolphin, etc. – which became extinct more recently, several animals have disappeared from the planet since it came into existence.
-Even though we don’t understand the severity of the issue as we are not dependent on them directly, a loss of single species can come heavy on various species which are directly dependent on it.
-Discussed below are the details about the 10 most popular animal species which became extinct over the course of time – with emphasis on the factors which contributed to their extinction.
+From various species of dinosaurs (which became extinct somewhere around 65 million years ago) to species like the Passenger pigeon, Golden toad, and Baiji river dolphin that disappeared more recently, countless animals have vanished since life began on this planet.
+Even though we may not feel it directly, losing a single species puts pressure on every other species that depended on it.
+Below are the ten most notable animal species that became extinct over time, with a focus on the factors that drove each one to disappear.

 Tyrannosaurus rex